flamperti/flamperti.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, welcome to my webpage!
+Hi, welcome to my webpage!!

 I am a <strong>fourth-year PhD student</strong> at <em>Sant'Anna School of Advanced Studies</em>.
 From June to December 2025, I will be in Frankfurt doing a <strong>PhD internship</strong> in the Fiscal Policies Division at the <em>European Central Bank (ECB)</em>.